 Table 1.
-SCC's Strategic Directions and Goals Goal 1: Foster Excellence in Learning Program Evidence Obj.
-1.1 Create an environment that is conducive to student learning.
-Obj.
-1.2 Create an environment that supports quality teaching.
-Obj.
-1.3 Optimize student performance on Institutional Core Competencies Goal 2: Maximize Student Access & Success Program Evidence Obj.
-2.1 Identify and provide appropriate support for underprepared students Obj.
-2.2 Update and strengthen career/technical curricula Obj.
-2.3 Identify and provide appropriate support for transfer students Obj.
-2.4 Improve student access to college facilities and services to students Obj.
-2.5 Develop and implement an effective Enrollment Management Plan Goal 3: Strengthen Community Connections Program Evidence Obj.
-3.1 Respond to community needs Obj.
-3.2 Expand ties to the community Goal 4: Optimize Resources Program Evidence Obj.
-4.1 Develop and manage resources to support institutional effectiveness
+SCC's Strategic Directions and Goals

+Goal 2: Maximize Student Access & Success Obj.
+2.1 Identify and provide appropriate support for underprepared students Program Evidence : Obj.
+2.2 Update and strengthen career/technical curricula Program Evidence : Obj.
+2.3 Identify and provide appropriate support for transfer students Program Evidence : Obj.
+2.4 Improve student access to college facilities and services to students Program Evidence : Obj.
+2.5 Develop and implement an effective Enrollment Management Plan Program Evidence :

-Obj.
-4.2 Maximize organization efficiency and effectiveness Obj.
-4.3 Maintain up-to-date technology to support the curriculum and business functions.
+Goal 3: Strengthen Community Connections Obj.
+3.1 Respond to community needs Program Evidence: Obj.
+3.2 Expand ties to the community Program Evidence: Goal 4: Optimize Resources Obj.
+4.1 Develop and manage resources to support institutional effectiveness Program Evidence : Obj.
+4.2 Maximize organization efficiency and effectiveness Program Evidence: Obj.
+4.3 Maintain up-to-date technology to support the curriculum and business functions Program Evidence:

 1.3 Enrollment.
-Utilizing data from Institutional Research and Planning, analyze enrollment data.
-Include the number of sections offered, the number of students enrolled in the program, the full-time equivalent enrollment (FTES), and WSCH for each semester since the last program review cycle.
+Utilizing data from Institutional Research and Planning (ITRP), analyze enrollment data.
+In table format, include the number of sections offered, headcounts, the full-time equivalent enrollment (FTES), and the WSCH for each semester since the last program review cycle.
+If data is available for the number of declared majors in the discipline, please include as well.
 Compare the enrollment pattern to that of the college as a whole, and explain some of the possible causal reasons for any identified trends.

 1.4 Population Served.
-Utilizing data obtained from Institutional Research and Planning, analyze the population served by the program (gender, age groups, and ethnicity) and discuss any trends in enrollment since the last program review.
+Utilizing data obtained from Institutional Research and Planning, analyze the population served by the program (gender, age, and ethnicity) and discuss any trends in enrollment since the last program review.
 Explain possible causal reasons for these trends, and discuss any actions taken by the program to recruit underrepresented groups.